53m1k0l0n/FFXIV-LazyLoot/README.md

 # Commands

 * `/lazy` : Open Lazy Loot config.
-* `/need` : Roll need for everything.
+* `/roll need` : Roll need for everything.
 If impossible roll greed or pass if need or greed isn't successful.
-* `/needonly` : Roll need for everything.
+* `/roll needonly` : Roll need for everything.
 If impossible, roll pass.
-* `/greed` : Roll greed on all items or pass if greed isn't successful.
+* `/roll greed` : Roll greed on all items or pass if greed isn't successful.
-* `/pass` : Pass on things you haven't rolled for yet.
+* `/roll pass` : Pass on things you haven't rolled for yet.
-* `/passall` : Passes on all, even if you rolled on them previously.
+* `/roll passall` : Passes on all, even if you rolled on them previously.